Three Conflict Essential Questions For Your Social Studies Class

 More About Essential Questions and Thematic Curricula

 Conflict is one of five themes that I focus on throughout my course.
-You should also take a look at these posts on essential questions related to Civics, Economics, Equality, and the Movement of Peoples.
+Take a look at this post for a complete set of essential questions about those five themes.

 You might also want to read Dr. Beth Rubin’s book, Making Citizens: Transforming Civic Learning for Diverse Social Studies Classrooms.
 I learned a lot from that book on how to incorporate themes and essential questions into my course, and it’s an excellent read if you want to dig into this stuff more.
 This blog post also offers some insight into the topic.